hcsaba1982/ms-advanced/advanced training/10-observability-dos/README.md

 ### 10.3.1.
 Install a Rogue Pod

-Install a Rogue pod which will initiate a DoS attack, so we can leverage several observability tools in the platform to visualize its impact:
+Install a rogue pod, which will initiate a DoS attack so we can leverage several observability tools in the platform to visualize its impact.

 ```
 kubectl apply -f https://installer.calicocloud.io/rogue-demo.yaml